 Fly fishing in Mexico’s Chetumal Bay – The Fish

 Fly Fishing for permit in Mexico’s Chetumal Bay.
 Probably the most interesting development in terms of the fishing is the apparently ever-increasing numbers of permit.
-We generally targeted these fish in the May, June, July period.
-We now see them in good numbers year-round.
+We generally targeted these fish in the May, June, and July period.
+However, we now see them in good numbers year-round, and October and November are also productive months.
 In 2002 the Mexican Navy mostly completed a new canal that connects Chetumal Bay to the Caribbean, and essentially cut the Xcalak Peninsula in half.
 This increased daily water exchange appears to be one of the reasons for increased permit.
 Also, it does not hurt that as a species, permit are apparently on the rise in numbers.
 Adding to the successes is the fact that fishermen are simply getting better at catching these fish, and the guides better at teaching the special skills necessary to be successful.
 Tierra Maya is a great place to get that grand slam, with the average permit fisherman getting 3 to 10 shots per day.

 Fly Fishing for Tarpon in Mexico’s Chetumal Bay.
 Chetumal Bay is not known for its tarpon fishery.
 Regardless, there is a good population of resident tarpon in the bay and in the small lagoons we fish.
 These are juveniles, generally not exceeding 40 pounds, and most are 20 pounds or less.
 We also see larger fish in the Bay, up to 80 pounds or so, and true giants in some of the reef cuts on the ocean side.
 If you want to maximize your tarpon fix, come in June or July.